Dynastic Disputes

 Manuscript C s.a.
 1052: “Also was Rhys, the Welsh king’s brother, slain.”
 Manuscript C is using the convention of starting the year on the following 25th March (see Anno Domini), so Rhys’ death in January 1053 is at the end of the entries s.a.
 1052.

-* ‘The Anglo-Saxon Chronicle for 1053 and the killing of Rhys ap Rhydderch’, in The Transactions of the Radnorshire Society Vol. 71 (2001).
+* ‘The Anglo-Saxon Chronicle for 1053 and the killing of Rhys ap Rhydderch’, in The Transactions of the Radnorshire Society Vol.71 (2001), freely available online.

 Manuscript D of the Anglo-Saxon Chronicle s.a.
 1052: “In the same year Gruffudd, the Welsh king, harried in Herefordshire until he came very close to Leominster; and the men gathered against him, both the countrymen and the Frenchmen from the castle; and there were slain very many good men of the English and also of the French.
 That was on the same day thirteen years on which Edwin was slain with his companions.”